-1.5.3.7 Trusted Operation
+1.5.3.8 Trusted Operation

 TOE updates can be downloaded from the HP Inc. website.
-These updates are digitally signed by HP Inc. using the RSA 2048-bit algorithm, SHA2-256 algorithm, and PKCS#1 v1.5 signature generation.
+These updates are digitally signed by the HCD manufacturer using the RSA 2048-bit algorithm, SHA2-256 algorithm, and PKCS#1 v1.5 signature generation.
 The TOE's EWS interface allows an administrator to install the update images.
 When installing an update image, the TOE validates the digital signature of the update image before installing the update image.
-For additional details, see the TSS for FPT TUD EXT.1.
+For additional details, see the TSS for FPT_TUD_EXT.1.

 The TOE contains TSF testing functionality referred to as Whitelisting to help ensure only authentic, known-good firmware files that have not been tampered with are loaded into memory.
-Whitelisting uses digital signatures based on the RSA 2048-bit algorithm, SHA2-256 algorithm, and PKCS#1 v1.5 to validate the firmware files.
-For additional details, see the TSS for FPT TST EXT.1.
+The TOE supports dm-verity to protect the integrity of the SquashFS file system firmware images.
+On each boot, the TOE verifies the digital signature of the dm-verity hash tree corresponding to a SquashFS file system firmware image.
+During operation, dm-verity verifies the integrity of a file system block before loading it into memory.
+The TOE uses digital signatures based on the RSA 2048-bit algorithm, SHA2-256 algorithm, and PKCS#1 v1.5 to verify the integrity of a dm-verity hash tree.
+For additional details, see the TSS for FPT_TST_EXT.1.

-1.5.3.8 PSTN Fax-network Separation
+1.5.3.9 PSTN Fax-network Separation